You won’t believe how easy it is to make this no sew fabric banner that I used on my patriotic screen porch. Plus, it’s No Sew and won’t fray!

 Printable Templates Below

-Download the banner template page below.
-Just click on the bold heading and it will take you to the download page.
+Download the banner template page below by clicking on the BOLD title above the template.
 Once the banner template has been downloaded, print and cut out the pennant template you would like to use.
 I used the triangle one for the banner I’m sharing today.

 Iron your fabric so it’s not wrinkled.
 Align your template along the seam edge of your fabric.
 Now that you can see the height of the pennant template, cut a piece of Heat n Bond to cover that area of your fabric.
 Now, using the instructions on the Heat n Bond package, iron the Heat n Bond piece you cut to the reverse side of your fabric.